linux-minidisc/linux-minidisc/README.md

 Right now the commands have mostly been implemented in a backwards-compatible manner, in the future it might make sense to shuffle around and rename some commands.

+## Cleaned out obsolete files in `libnetmd`

+The files `CHANGELOG`, `hotplug-netmd` and `minidisc.usermap` were not used/updated in a long time.
+They can always be inspected from Git history if needed.